The Best MIDI Keyboards

 Best compact MIDI keyboards (25-key)

 For small desks and portable rigs, the Akai MPK Mini is the benchmark — 25 mini keys, eight MPC-style pads, assignable knobs, and a small joystick or arpeggiator depending on version.
 The Arturia MiniLab is its main rival, with a premium feel, capacitive knobs, and a generous bundled software package.
-Both are excellent first controllers for beat-driven and electronic producers.
+Both are excellent first controllers for beat-driven and electronic producers, and our roundup of the best 25-key MIDI keyboards compares more options in this size.

 Best all-round MIDI keyboards (49-key)

 A 49-key board is the sweet spot for most home studios.
 The Novation Launchkey range offers deep, hands-free integration with Ableton Live (and solid support elsewhere), pads, knobs, and faders.
 The Arturia KeyLab Essential gives a more keyboard-player-oriented layout with strong general DAW control and the Analog Lab software.
-Either covers chords, leads, and basic finger-drumming comfortably.
+Either covers chords, leads, and basic finger-drumming comfortably, and our guide to the best 49-key MIDI keyboards digs into the leading models.

 Best MIDI keyboards for pianists (61 and 88-key)